 Even though most who follow a gluten-free diet don’t react to oats, a small number do.
 And oats are often grown in the same fields as grains containing gluten, so those with Celiac disease or other gluten sensitivities should choose old-fashioned oats labeled “certified gluten-free” to be on the safe side.
-Mix up these overnight oats using whatever sweetener, nuts, and berries you prefer and make it even more allergy-friendly by using a non-dairy milk.
+Mix up these gluten-free overnight oats using whatever sweetener, nuts, and berries you prefer and make it even more allergy-friendly by using non-dairy milk.

 03 of 10

 This simple, hearty brown sugar banana overnight oats recipe uses chia seeds in addition to oats, which gives it a thick, creamy texture.
 Make it in a mason jar so you can just grab it and head out the door for a delicious on-the-go breakfast.
 You can enjoy them cold or heat them up in the microwave depending on your preference.
 Feel free to add additional spices to suit your taste.

 You don’t have to limit this filling and tasty pumpkin pie overnight oats recipe to fall—we won’t tell!
 Just stock up on pumpkin pie filling at the grocery store when it’s in season because it can be a tad hard to find at other times of the year.
 If you’d rather, use plain pumpkin puree and add your own spices to taste.
 Use any kind of milk you want or Greek yogurt for an even thicker, creamier texture.
 Chia seeds, shredded coconut, pumpkin seeds, or a sprinkle of granola would all make tasty toppings.Continue to 5 of 10 below.